 This is particularly visible on surface, walls and windows where it can lead to further damp related problems within the property.

-How to Spot if Condensation Treatment is Required
+How to Spot if Condensation Solutions is Required

 By and large, condensation is noticeable and easy to spot when it forms on non-absorbent surfaces for example windows or tiles.
 On more absorbent surfaces, however, it may go unnoticed until mould growth or damage to decorative finishes occurs.